Jeffersonlii/LoLGenius/readme.md

 ## Backend

 -   Flask REST backend
--   RIOT API to gather user information (current match details)
+-   RIOT API to gather user information (current match details) : https://developer.riotgames.com/apis#
 -   Periodic scheduling : https://github.com/viniciuschiele/flask-apscheduler (for periodic rebuilding of model)
 -   SCIKIT LEARN for building the model
 -   pickle for storing / restoring models

 ## Datastorage

--   SQLite DB stores all data points, different models are trained on queries of the same database
+-   Since we only insert and bulk read from our database, we can simply use csv format
+-   this method is much more simple, as our database becomes a text file

 ## Deployment

+-   Dockerize
 -   todo

 # Credits